 Areca nuts (also referred to as betel nuts) are seeds of the Areca catechu.
 Originally found in southeast Asia, betel nuts have been widely used in Asia for many years, for social, religious and medicinal purposes.
 These nuts are often wrapped in betel leaves into a ‘betel quid’, and have many potential medical benefits.
 Do they outweigh the risks, though?

 It’s thought that over 600 million people chew betel quid on a regular basis, and the practice has acquired sacred status in many cultures where it is widespread.
 In fact, alcohol, nicotine, and caffeine are the only psychoactive substances more common.
-Betel leaves have many potential health benefits, but depending on how it’s used, there are clear risks involved, too.
+Betel leaf have many potential health benefits, but depending on how it’s used, there are clear risks involved, too.

 Characteristics & use